Wednesday, August 17, 2011

 Note, this post has been revised.
 The original 2-Part Wilderman Family series has been updated and more information has been added.
 The series has been expanded to 3 Parts with most of the new information found in Part 3.

 There is a lot of German ancestry in my blood, on both my mom and dad's side of the family.
-They are from many different parts of Germany and most settled in the Midwest in the middle of the 19th Century.
+They are from many different parts of Germany and most settled in the Midwest (namely Wisconsin) in the middle of the 19th Century.
 The Kahl, Ostenberg and Bilse families were in Blue Mounds; the Goth family in Middleton, the Hermann family in Verona; the Goldner family in Chicago (possibly via Michigan); and the Pazel and Ebersold families, also in Chicago.
 These are typical of the ethnic Europeans that came to American in waves from the 1840s right through to the first World War.
 There is, however, another German family in my ancestry that came to America much earlier.
 They arrived before the country existed and settled in the British Colonies in the middle of the 18th century.

 From Germany to America

-Hans Jacob Wilderman was born in the small village of Obermutschelbach in Baden-Durlach on April 27th, 1726.
+Hans Jacob Wilderman was born in the small village of Obermutschelbach in Baden-Durlach (Baden-Wurttemburg) on March 27th, 1726.
 He came to America with about eight families (around 20 people) from the same village.
 On October 16th, 1751, the ship "Duke of Wirtenberg" arrived at the Port of Philadelphia.
 On that same day, in the county courthouse, and in the presence of "the Worshipful Robert Stettell, Esquire, Mayor of Philadelphia" the passengers took the Oath of Allegiance to the Colony of Pennsylvania "Foreigners whose Names are underwritten, imported in the ship Duke of Wirtenberg, Capt'n Montpelier, commander, from Rotterdan & Cowes in England, did this day take and subscribe the usual Qualifications."

 We, subscribers, natives and late inhabitants of the Palantinate upon the Rhine and place adjacent, having transported ourselves and families into the Province of Pennsylvania, a Colony subject to the crown of Great Britain in hopes and expectations of finding a retreat and peaceable settlement therein do solemnly promise and engage that we will be faithful and bear true allegiance to His Majesty, King George the Second, his successors, Kings of Great Britain & will be faithful to the Proprietor of the Province and that we will demean ourselves peaceable to all His Majesty's subjects and strictly observe and conform to the laws of England and this Province to the utmost of our power and best of our understanding.

-Colonial Philadelphia Street Scene
+Colonial Philadelphia Street Scene.

 Jacob traveled to America with the Johann "Hans" George Meyer family, which included his wife and four of their children.
 It appears from all accounts that Jacob was very close to the Meyer family, even back in Germany.
 He would be the Godfather to five of Johann's children.
 It is also noted that Jacob and Johann both applied for permission to emigrate at the same time.
 Two of Jacobs' sisters also came to America, Anna Eva and Maria Barbara, however, they were not on the Duke of Wirtenberg since their application to emigrate was not approved until 1852.